“Whoever cannot seek the unforeseen sees nothing for the known way is an impasse.”

 Contrary to what some people seem to think, my paintings aren’t photographic.
 They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though always taking a break on Saturdays!

 I look for a neglected or semi-wild corner of a private estate or garden – always in negotiation with its owners.
 I want to paint a community of wild plants, and to present them centre-stage with the human world modestly in the background.
 I start with the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation, and tracing a journey through time as well as space, so that signs of seasonal change can come to co-exist on the same canvas.

-People sometimes say my painting is a form of meditation, and, yes, it can bring realisations and new insights.
+People sometimes say my painting is a form of meditation, and, yes, its different time-world brings realisations and new insights.

 Subject and Technique

 In painting I am in search of something I could not have imagined.

-Once I’ve decided on a general location, choosing the exact viewpoint is all-important.
-It can take me a week to identify the spot.
-As I shall be working there day and daily for several months, practical considerations and a sense of how the scene might change are important, but the final decision is usually based on a gut feeling – if I’m lucky, a ‘coup de foudre’.
+Once I’ve decided on a general location, identifying the precise spot can take a week.
+I shall be working there day and daily for several months, so practical considerations and sensing how the scene might change are all-important.
+Even so, the final decision is usually based on gut feeling – if I’m lucky, a ‘coup de foudre’.

-The subject is also that of the performance itself, the outcome of the painter working from observation in a particular time and place.
-The picture develops in parallel with seasonal changes.
+An important aspect of the subject is that of the performance itself.
+The picture is the outcome of the painter working from observation in a particular time and place, and develops in parallel with seasonal change.
 What goes on the canvas is, as Harold Rosenberg wrote of abstract expressionism, ‘not a picture but an event’.
-(ARTnews Dec 1952 quotedby Martin Gayford 2018) But it is also a picture, and I’m curious to see what finally emerges from that initial ‘coup de foudre’.
+(ARTnews Dec 1952 quoted by Martin Gayford 2018) Yet the end-product is a picture, and I’m curious to see what finally emerges from the initial ‘coup de foudre’.